 The Volunteer Program Manager and Prison Monitoring Project Director meet regularly to discuss volunteers' progress and suitability to participate in JHA's Prison Monitoring Project.
 We attempt to have volunteers with diverse backgrounds and expertise on visits to assist with citizen prison monitoring.
 Selected volunteers will be required to attend a training and orientation session led by JHA staff at our office.
 In addition, we require volunteers to agree to abide by our Rules for Visiting Correctional Facilities, as well as the rules of the facilities we visit.

-The largest number of JHA volunteers participate in our citizen visiting program.
-With volunteers on almost all visits, we regularly inspect Illinois' prisons and juvenile facilities, talk to inmates while doing so, and report our observations and recommendations to corrections officials and the public.
+Citizen volunteers are among the few non-corrections professionals who see behind the walls of our prisons and juvenile facilities.
+With volunteers on almost all visits, we regularly inspect Illinois' prisons and juvenile facilities, talk to incarcerated people and staff while doing so, and JHA uses information from our volunteers who attend these visits in reporting our observations and recommendations to corrections officials and the public.

 We recommend that Prison Monitoring Project volunteers be willing to commit to attending at least three facility visits in the first year and at least two a year thereafter, and we encourage more frequent visiting.
 Facility visits take place on weekdays and require some flexibility in scheduling.
 Experience and return visits increase the value to both the volunteer and to JHA.
 Volunteers must prepare in advance using materials provided by JHA staff.
 We also require volunteers on monitoring visits to take detailed notes to be shared with JHA staff.